JoseCanova/JoseCanova/README.md

 SnakeCase the zigzag of nonsense... i remember this text... still exists?

+"In my eyes
+Indisposed
+In disguise
+As no one knows
+Hides the face
+Lies the snake
+And the sun
+In my disgrace"

 I received an email in matter of fact 2..
 1- Finally someone understood the obvious.. i need a economic advisor. to take care of my wallyet... :-) Someone thinking... "im not gangster youre not a gangster , lets fix this economic trouble".